samoldenburg/Xi-Events/README.md

 Currently in development and non-functional, Xi Events intends to be a simple to use and flexible events system for Wordpress, without any extra frills or features that are not necessary for general events/calendar usage.

+Built with developers in mind, this plugin will ship with bare-bones at best styling, and in most cases no styling at all.
+This plugin is not intended to be used as a plug and play option with any theme, rather as a tool to assist with developing a beautiful front end interface for an events system.

+The plugin will also ship with a comprehensive feature list, intended to hopefully reduce the need to code in custom features.
+That being said, every web project is unique and has its own needs, and thus this plugin intends to be easy to modify, not only from a templating and styling perspective, but to edit the code itself as well.

+Once complete, a full list of filters and actions available will be published.
+Most simple modifications can be done in the theme/child theme/child plugin, but more invasive modifications may require modifying the plugin source, and as such is laid out in a way that encourages this.

 While the majority of classes in this plugin are object oriented, they are mostly static and used for namespace and organizational purposes.

 # Required Version